Ebojen/jsutils/README.md

 ```

 ### Behavior for Specific Call Signatures
 The stub can be configured to have specific behavior for specific call arguments.
 This behavior can be based on a call count or fall back to a default behavior.
 Call signature behavior supercedes call count and default behavior when applicable, but is superceded in priority by fake behaviors.
+Method chaining is required for proper use.

 ```python
 from jsutils.stubs import get_stub